rgrrrrrba/rgrrrrrba.github.io/_posts/post/2024-04-14-minimum-viable-programmer.md

 Even when you're working with the best business analysts, UX designers, and product owners, it's common to get work where not all of the information you need has been provided.

-Even when your team is "doing Agile" and having effective backlog refinement sessions, typically not every details is totally clear.
+Even when your team is "doing Agile" and having effective backlog refinement sessions, typically not every detail is totally clear.

 You're going to need to make some decisions.
 And to do that responsibly, you need to ask questions.

-Make sure you're asking the right questions, and getting meaning answers.
+Make sure you're asking the right questions, and getting meaningful answers.

 ![Supermarket context vs Hospital context](/images/2024-04-14-minimum-viable-programmer/supermarket-and-hospital.jpg)